The city of Diocletian in the palm of your hand

 They are located on both sides of the southern fortress gate "The Camels", along the entire length of the southern fortress wall, as well as in one of the parts of the eastern fortress wall.

 Commercial building with shops

-The water from the "Momina salza" spring is slightly mineralized and is used to treat gastrointestinal diseases.
-The water temperature is 42 degrees.
-The entire urban architecture of Diocletian was concentrated around this spring.
+The entire urban architecture of ancient Diocletianopolis was centered around these springs.
 The most representative buildings of the Roman city were built here.